Improving Care Delivery Through IT Modernization

 A common challenge all healthcare entities are working to address is the exponential increase in data produced by, or introduced into, their organization.
 They have so much data but are still struggling to organize it in a way to make meaningful decisions that improve patient care delivery and position the organization for effective population health management.
 They want to be innovative, but many are limited by inefficient operating models and/or technologies.

-So I think it’s finding the trade-off between scale and being able to improve outcomes.
-That’s a significant challenge and one that’s getting more pervasive as the industry puts pressure on providers to lower their rates and transition to value-based care models.
+Finding the trade-off between scale and being able to improve outcomes is a significant challenge and one that’s getting more pervasive as the industry puts pressure on providers to lower their rates and transition to value-based care models.

 HOW ARE ADVANCEMENTS IN HEALTHCARE MODERNIZATION IMPROVING MEDICAL EXAMS, INTEROPERABILITY, AND CLAIMS PROCESSING?

 In improving medical exams, voice recognition is helping physicians gain more time with patients in both exam rooms and operating rooms.
-I’m not sure if there’s enough data yet to know if it’s actually improving the actual exam itself.
-But voice recognition is giving physicians more eye-to-eye contact with their patients, and that is certainly improving the patient experience.
+Voice recognition is giving physicians more eye-to-eye contact with their patients, and that is certainly improving the patient experience.

 Telemedicine is also contributing to patient experience improvements.
 Technology advancements have made this forward-leaning concept a reality over the past couple of years.
 Patients will increasingly find themselves presented with the option to receive their care, or care for a dependent, in a more efficient and personalized manner through telemedicine.
 And we know, engaged patients are typically healthier, happier, and linked to a lower cost of care.
 As health systems move to increase digitalization, they are increasing opportunities to share data across platforms and help their doctors deliver improved patient care.